Our goal for Kindergarten is to encourage students to love learning

 In Kindergarten, the children rotate daily for reading, writing, math

-and computers for their academic block.
-The children also have a free
+and centers for their academic block.
+This is a great time for

 them to socialize with friends and learn how to cooperate with others.